1977474741/spa-custom-hooks/README.EN.md

 - [Into the group exchange](#head14)

 ## <span id="head1"> What is vue-custom-hooks? </span>
--A thing that can customize vue component hooks.
+- A thing that can customize vue component hooks.
 You can register global asynchronous tasks and automatically execute related hooks in the page when the conditions are met.
--Supports the use of created, mounted, etc. with vue's native hooks.
+- Supports the use of created, mounted, etc. with vue's native hooks.
--Support traditional h5, mpvue, uni-app
+- Support traditional h5, mpvue, uni-app

 ## <span id="head2"> What is it for? </span>